elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We can use a conditional statement using the strict equality or logical OR to check for the omitted parameter.</div><br />
+  <div><strong>Interview Response:</strong> We can use a conditional statement with strict equality or logical OR to check for the omitted parameter.</div><br />
-  <div><strong>Technical Response:</strong> Yes, you can run a conditional statement or check in the function body.
-The most common way to do this is a conditional if statement or by simply using the logical || OR operator.
-Modern JavaScript engines support the nullish coalescing operator ??, it’s better when falsie values, such as 0, are considered regular.<br /><br />
+  <div><strong>Technical Response:</strong> Yes, you can run a conditional statement or check the function body.
+The most common way is to use a conditional if statement or the logical || OR operator.
+Do modern JavaScript engines support the nullish coalescing operator ??.
+It’s better when falsie values, such as 0 are considered regular.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />